Sudhir919/Sudhir919/README.md

 ## 👨‍💻 About Me

-- 💼 Currently working as **Junior Software Engineer at EPAM Systems**
+- 💼 Working as a Software Engineer with experience in building scalable and reliable applications
-- 🔥 Strong in **Python Backend Development, OOP, SOLID, Design Patterns**
+- 🔥 Strong foundation in software development principles, system design, and problem-solving
-- ⚡ Experienced in **Multithreading, Asyncio, Logging, and Unit Testing**
+- ⚡ Experienced in writing clean, maintainable, and testable code following industry best practices
-- 📊 Passionate about **Data Engineering, Distributed Systems & Scalable Architectures**
+- 📊 Interested in backend systems, data-driven applications, and high-performance architectures
-- ☁️ Hands-on experience with **AWS, Databricks, PySpark, Delta Lake**
+- ☁️ Exposure to cloud technologies, distributed systems, and modern development workflows
-- 🎯 Strong foundation in **Data Structures & Algorithms**
+- 🎯 Solid understanding of Data Structures & Algorithms with a focus on performance optimization

 ---